Paulie Gualtieri: Season 5

-In the fifth season, Chris and Paulie's bad blood resurfaces when Chris reiterates the story of the Pine Barrens incident to Vito Spatafore, Patsy Parisi, and Benny Fazio.
-The story starts out friendly, but after Chris embarrasses him in front of the guys, Paulie calls Chris "Tony's little favorite."

-This leads to Chris and Paulie almost starting a fight and later, Paulie tells the rest of the guys that it's over between the two of them.
-At comare night, Chris refuses to pay for dinner, forcing Paulie to pay.
-At Satriale's the following morning, Paulie demands the money back, or else Chris would begin paying points.
+In the fifth season, Christopher and Paulie's bad blood resurfaces when Chris reiterates the story of the Pine Barrens incident to Vito Spatafore, Patsy Parisi, and Benny Fazio.
+The story starts out friendly, but after Chris embarrasses him in front of the guys, Paulie calls Christopher "Tony's little favorite."
+This leads to Christopher and Paulie almost starting a fight and later, Paulie tells the rest of the guys that it's over between the two of them.
+At comare night, Christopher refuses to pay for dinner, forcing Paulie to pay.
+At Satriale's the following morning, Paulie demands the money back, or else Christopher would begin paying points.

 At another dinner in Atlantic City, Paulie tells everyone to choose whatever they want in order to inflate Christopher's bill.
-Tapped out, Chris leaves a small tip and argues with Paulie in the parking lot until the waiter comes out to confront them.

-Chris responds violently and throws a brick at him.
+Tapped out, Christopher leaves a small tip and argues with Paulie in the parking lot until the waiter comes out to confront them.
+Christopher responds violently and throws a brick at him.
 The waiter collapses and goes into convulsions.
 Panicked, Paulie shoots the waiter and retrieves the $1,200 in cash before running away.
-Paulie later calls Chris and they agreed to "bury the hatchet," and split the tab.
-While this seems to Chris like a fair compromise, it essentially means that Paulie is profiting from the whole situation by only returning half of the cash he stole from the dead waiter.
+Paulie later calls Christopher and they agreed to "bury the hatchet," and split the tab.
+While this seems to Christopher like a fair compromise, it essentially means that Paulie is profiting from the whole situation by only returning half of the cash he stole from the dead waiter.

 Paulie also gets into a dispute with Michele "Feech" La Manna over their rival landscaping companies.
 Paulie and Feech both resort to violence, assaulting the other's gardeners.
-Paulie's competition with and antagonism of Feech serves to highlight Feech's insubordinate tendencies, which cause Tony to "set up" Feech for a return to prison, making it easier for everyone.
+Paulie's competition with and antagonism of Feech serves to highlight Feech's insubordinate tendencies, which causes Tony to set Feech up to be returned to prison for a parole violation, making it easier for everyone.